Before purchasing a house, we must have knowledge about Plot areas, Built-up areas, and Carpet Areas related to House

 Built-up area is the total area of your flat or bungalow that includes the carpet area and the wall thickness.

-This will include all the space you can move on, the area of walls and utility area.
+This will include all the space you can move on, the area of walls, and the utility area.

 Normally, built-up area is 10-15% more than the carpet area.

 Areas included in the Built-up area,